Music Theory for Self Taught Musician

 If you work out the relative minors of F and G you'll find that they are Dm and Em respectively, thus it can be said that the natural chords which occur in the key of C are major chords based on the scale's first, fourth and fifth notes along with each of their relative minors and this is, then, universally true of any major scale.

 Numbers as chords:

 Using the so-called, Nashville number system, each key (scale) had 7 chords and they're ALL major chords by default.
 This isn't a rule, as such, it's merely a convention that makes it easier for musicians to communicate with one another in real time.
 In fact, one of these chords isn't even a part of the scale.
 The 7 chord, in the number system, isn't the actual 7th note of the scale in question, it's a flat 7th.
 When the naturally occurring 7th note of a given major scale is added to that scale's triad you will have created a "Major 7th" chord.
 When the music just calls for a 7 chord, without adding the word "Major", as in G7 or C7, this means you should add a flat 7th to the chord, this being a note which doesn't even appear in the scale.
 Where the actual 7th note of the scale is to be added to the chord, it will be specified as in, for example, Gmaj7 (GM7) or C maj7 (CM7).

-So the number system just follows the numbers of the scale of the key you're in, letting each note represent a major chord (which has the same name as the note) excepting only the 7 chord, where you flat the seventh note of the scale associated with whatever key the piece is in.
+So the number system just follows the numbers of the scale of the key you're in, letting each note represent a major chord (which has the same name as the note) excepting only the 7 chord, where a "7 chord" is based on the flat seventh note of the scale associated with whatever key the piece is in.